Hosted by the Canton of Port de l'Eau, Blades and Bards is a

 idea of how many competitors there will be.

-Objective - To earn as many votes as possible
+Objective - To earn as many points as possible

 before the end of the competition.
 Points will be awarded by your